Daqarta for DOS Contents

 You can easily experiment with readout averaging using the Virtual Source.
 Increase Noise to see the benefits of readout averaging.
 Virtual Source changes normally reset the readout averager automatically to speed settling time, but if you use SHIFT-Up/Dn to change values this will be omitted.
 This allows you to change Level and see the effect of a step change on the cursor readouts, as though the step came from a "real" external source, and you can also see the effects of cursor motion or the reset keys.

-Hardware Rate.
+CURSOR "RUN" RESPONSE (IntCr):If you hold down a cursor key, it will generate a series of key repeat interrupts at the Hardware Rate.
 By default, Daqarta typically tries to update the trace after each of these.
 But at high cursor repeat rates, or with slower processors, there may not be time to complete the update before the next key interrupt arrives, and the cursor response may appear to be slower than the selected Hardware Rate.

 In this case, you can select IntCr with SHIFT-I, and the held cursor interrupts will have priority over the trace updates.
 The trace will momentarily "freeze" while you scroll the cursor, then resume updates as soon as you release the key.